rust-lang/book/nostarch/chapter05.md

 }
 ```

-Creating an instance of the `User` struct
+Listing 5-2: Creating an instance of the `User` struct

 To get a specific value from a struct, we use dot notation.
 For example, to
 access this user’s email address, we use `user1.email`.
 If the instance is